 The platform has been specifically designed such that customers can deploy and manage their Kubernetes clusters in both cloud and on-premise environments.
 The Platform has two primary components that are described below.

 The Controller is a management platform that customers use to manage both their Kubernetes clusters and their containerized applications.
 A separate interface is provided for Operations and Application Owners to ensure that there is clear separation of duties.
 The controller can be accessed via a web console, the RCTL CLI, REST APIs and a Terraform provider.

-The Rafay Controller can be accessed via
+The Controller can be accessed via

-- Programmatically using the Rafay CLI (RCTL) or
+- Programmatically using the RCTL CLI or

-- Programmatically via REST APIs
+- Programmatically via REST APIs or

-- SaaS (Multi Tenant, Rafay Managed)
+- SaaS (Multi Tenant, Managed)

-- Customer Premise (Customer Managed, Single/Multi Tenant)
+- Self Hosted (Customer Managed, Single/Multi Tenant)

-Rafay Kubernetes Operator¶
+Kubernetes Mgmt Operator¶

-Every "managed Kubernetes cluster" has a Rafay Kubernetes operator deployed into a dedicated namespace for ongoing operations and lifecycle management.
+Every "managed Kubernetes cluster" has a Kubernetes Management operator deployed into a dedicated namespace for ongoing operations and lifecycle management.
 This Kubernetes operator running on the remote Kubernetes cluster "Dials Out" to the Controller and maintains a long running, TLS connection (mutually authenticated and encrypted).